Conference

 Dr Carly Telford, Assistant Director of OD, NHS Employers

-Hear from our Do OD programme lead, as she welcomes delegates to the event and outlines the key themes and ambitions for the day ahead.
+Our Do OD programme lead welcomed delegates to the event and outlined the key themes and ambitions for the day ahead.

 Dr Linda Holbeche, The Holbeche Partnership

 Rapid change, emerging technologies and shifting workforce expectations are redefining organisation development.
-Dr Holbeche will explore how OD must evolve from episodic interventions to a continuous, strategic capability, and what this means for NHS organisations navigating complexity, AI adoption, new operating models and workforce transformation.
-Expect a future‑focused session offering practical insights into the skills, strategies and mindsets OD practitioners need to thrive.
+Dr Holbeche explored how OD must evolve from episodic interventions to a continuous, strategic capability, and what this means for NHS organisations navigating complexity, AI adoption, new operating models and workforce transformation.
+A future‑focused session offering practical insights into the skills, strategies and mindsets OD practitioners need to thrive.

 Dr Shona Brown, Affina OD Associate Consultant, and John Herring, Affina OD Associate Consultant

-Led by our event sponsor, Affina OD, this session will offer an open, relaxed space for OD practitioners to unpack what’s really happening in teams and share practical, evidence-based strategies for better collaboration.
+Led by our event sponsor, Affina OD, this session offered an open, relaxed space for OD practitioners to unpack what’s really happening in teams and share practical, evidence-based strategies for better collaboration.

 Relational and restorative practice: Doing things differently and better